Jonathan-Chia/mmm-research/paper_rough_draft.md

 # Introduction

 The rest of this paper is organized as follows.
-In the [Background](#background) section, we discuss the history, progression of MMMs, and current issues.
+In the [Background](#background) section, we discuss the history and fundamentals of Bayesian MMMs.
 In the [Methodology](#methodology) section, we explain our data generating process where the simulated data has upper funnel channel impacts on lower funnel channels.
 From there, we show how we set up different MMMs to retrieve our parameters.
 In the [Results](#results) section, we see that better priors can help mitigate causal issues.
 In the [Conclusion](#conclusion) section, we discuss future developments.

 # Background